alex-spataru/QCCTV/README.md

     - Flashlight status request (e.g. to remotely turn on or off the flashlight)
     - A focus request (e.g. to force the camera to focus on an objective)

 If the QCCTV station does not receive a stream packet in more than 2-5 seconds, then it will asume that the camera is dead and will re-establish the connection with the camera as soon as it receives another broadcast datagram from the camera.

-On the other way around, the camera will reduce its image quality if it does not receive command packets (it asumes that the stream packet did not arrive to the station).
+On the other hand, the camera will auto-adjust its image quality if it does not receive command packets (or replies) from the station.

 ### Icons